Horbach, Westerwaldkreis: Geography

-The community lies in the Westerwald south of Montabaur in the Nassau Nature Park.
-The community belongs to the Verbandsgemeinde of Montabaur, a kind of collective municipality.
+The municipality lies in the Westerwald south of Montabaur in the Nassau Nature Park.
+The municipality belongs to the Verbandsgemeinde of Montabaur, a kind of collective municipality.

 History

 In 1486, Horbach had its first documentary mention.

 Politics

-Community council
+municipality council

 The council is made up of 12 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Coat of arms

-Horbach's location in the so-called Buchfinkenländchen is symbolized by the common chaffinch in the community's arms.
+Horbach's location in the so-called Buchfinkenländchen is symbolized by the common chaffinch in the municipality's arms.
 The wavy bend stands for one of the headwater streams that builds the Daubach, which rises in Horbach.
 The heraldic lily refers to the name's meaning (horo = swamp), recalling as it does a kind of lily that grows in wetlands.
 The tinctures red and silver were the heraldic colours borne by the Electorate of Trier.

 Economy and infrastructure

 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne–Frankfurt) some 9 km away.